 Frank Skinner’s live career began in 1987 when he spent £400 of his last £435 booking a room at the Edinburgh Festival Fringe.
 Four years later in 1991 he returned to the city and beat fellow nominees Jack Dee and Eddie Izzard to take home comedy’s most prestigious prize, The Perrier Award.
 He last toured the UK in 2014 with the extended, critically-acclaimed Frank Skinner: Man in a Suit which included a sold-out return to the Edinburgh Festival Fringe.

-As a television presenter, Frank Skinner is now hosting his fifth series of BBC One’s Room 101, and has hosted two series of Portrait Artist of the Year (Sky Arts), which re-branded last year for its 2015 series as Landscape Artist of the Year.
-Following the huge success of these programs, Frank will be returning to host the both series’ which are set to return in 2016.
-He also hosts the BBC iPlayer-exclusive chat show Frank Skinner On Demand with…, whose guests so far have included Lee Mack, Katy Brand, Doc Brown, Russell Howard and Michael Ball.
+As a television presenter, Frank Skinner is now hosting his seventh series of BBC One’s Room 101, and has hosted four series of Portrait Artist of the Year and three series of Landscape Artist of the Year for Sky Arts.
+He also hosted the BBC iPlayer-exclusive chat show Frank Skinner On Demand with…, whose guests included Lee Mack, Katy Brand, Doc Brown, Russell Howard and Michael Ball.

-As a radio presenter his Absolute Radio show won Best Speech Programme at the 2014 Radio Academy Awards (formerly the Sony’s) and saw him inducted into the Radio Academy Hall of Fame in December 2015.
+As a radio presenter his Absolute Radio show has won gold awards for Best Speech Programme (2014) and Best Entertainment/Comedy Production (2017) at the ARIAs (formerly the Sony’s) and saw him inducted into the Radio Academy Hall of Fame in December 2015.
 To celebrate Frank’s 60th birthday in 2017, Absolute Radio launched the ‘pop-up’ radio station Absolute Radio Frank which showcased only highlights from his seven years at the station as well as new exclusive content.
-In 2014 and 2016 respectively, Frank hosted a brand-new comedy panel show The Rest is History which is due to return for a second series.
-In 2016 he also wrote and starred in a third series of critically-acclaimed comedy drama series Don’t Start alongside Katherine Parkinson, both on BBC Radio 4.
+In 2014 and 2016 respectively, Frank hosted a brand-new comedy panel show The Rest is History for Radio 4 and in 2016 he also wrote and starred in a third series of critically-acclaimed comedy drama series Don’t Start alongside Katherine Parkinson, both on BBC Radio 4.